-In order that the above provisions shall be binding upon the Employer, the employee shall notify the Employer immediately, in writing, of any incident or course of events which may lead to legal action against him/her, and the intention or knowledge of such possible legal action is evidenced by any of the following circumstances:
+In order that the above provisions shall be binding upon the Employer, the employee shall notify the Employer immediately, in writing, of any incident or course of events which may lead to legal action against them, and the intention or knowledge of such possible legal action is evidenced by any of the following circumstances:

-- (1) when the employee is first approached by a person or organization notifying him/her of intended legal action against him/her; or, - (2) when the employee himself/herself requires or retains legal counsel in regard to the incident or course of events; or, - (3) where any investigative body or authority first notifies the employee of any investigation or other proceeding which might lead to legal action against the employee; or, - (4) when information first becomes known to the employee in the light of which it is a reasonable assumption that the employee could conclude that he/she might be the object of legal action; or, - (5) when the employee receives notice of any legal proceeding of any nature or kind.
+- (1) when the employee is first approached by a person or organization notifying them of intended legal action against them; or, - (2) when the employee themselves require or retain legal counsel in regard to the incident or course of events; or, - (3) where any investigative body or authority first notifies the employee of any investigation or other proceeding which might lead to legal action against the employee; or, - (4) when information first becomes known to the employee in the light of which it is a reasonable assumption that the employee could conclude that they might be the object of legal action; or, - (5) when the employee receives notice of any legal proceeding of any nature or kind.

-33.5 Payroll Deductions
+33.4 Payroll Deductions

-An employee shall be entitled to have deductions from his/her salary assigned for the purchase of Canada Savings Bonds.
+An employee shall be entitled to have deductions from their salary assigned for the purchase of Canada Savings Bonds.

-33.6 Political Activity
+33.5 Political Activity

-(a) Municipal and School Board Office
+(a) Municipal, Indigenous Government and School Board Office

-Employees may seek election to municipal and school board offices provided that:
+Employees may seek election to municipal, Indigenous government and school board offices provided that:

-- (1) the duties of the municipal or school board office other than regular counsel or board meetings do not impinge on normal working hours as an employee covered by this agreement; - (2) Where the municipal council, the school board or committees of the Council or Board hold meetings during the employee's normal working hours, the Employer shall grant leave without pay to attend such meetings.

-- (3) Where leave without pay is granted to attend committee meetings, such leave shall be in accordance with Clause 20.11, and provided that such leave shall not exceed one-half shift per week. - (4) The employee shall provide at least one week's written notice to the Employer.

-(b) Federal and Provincial Offices
+- (1) the duties of the municipal, Indigenous government or school board office other than regular counsel or board meetings do not impinge on normal working hours as an employee covered by this agreement; - (2) Where the municipal council, Indigenous government the school board or committees of the Council or Board hold meetings during the employee's normal working hours, the Employer shall grant leave without pay to attend such meetings. - (3) Where leave without pay is granted to attend committee meetings, such leave shall be in accordance with Clause 20.11, and provided that such leave shall not exceed one-half shift per week. - (4) The employee shall provide at least one week's written notice to the Employer. - (b) Federal, Indigenous Government and Provincial Offices

 There are no restrictions on employees engaging in political activities on their own time as campaign workers.
 If an employee is nominated as a candidate for election, the employee shall be granted leave without pay in accordance with Clause 20.5(a) to engage in the election campaign.
 If elected, the employee shall be granted leave of absence in accordance with Clause 20.5(b).
-If not elected, the employee shall be allowed to return to his/her former position.
+If not elected, the employee shall be allowed to return to their former position.

-33.7 Copies of Agreement
+33.6 Copies of Agreement

-The Union and the Employer desire every employee to be familiar with the provisions of this agreement, and his/her rights and obligations under it.
+The Union and the Employer desire every employee to be familiar with the provisions of this agreement, and their rights and obligations under it.
 For this reason the Employer shall provide electronic access of the agreement to employees.

-33.8 Travel Advance
+33.7 Travel Advance